 The interest rate factor sensitivity of debt securities and interest rate derivatives is measured by DVO1.
-With regard to the Bank's Value at Risk assumptions and calculation methods, refer to item i.
+With regard to the Group's Value at Risk assumptions and calculation methods, refer to item i.

-f) Banking book interest rate risk management

-i.
-Definition of banking book interest rate risk
+- f) Banking book interest rate risk management - i.
+Definition of banking book interest rate risk ii.
+Management strategy on banking book interest rate risk

-The Bank's banking book interest rate risk means the unfavorable change of interest rate of non-trading-book interest rate position which changes the present value of revenues and costs or assets and liabilities and causes decrease of earnings or impairment of economic value.
+The Group's banking book interest rate risk means the unfavorable change of interest rate of non-trading-book interest rate position which changes the present value of revenues and costs or assets and liabilities and causes decrease of earnings or impairment of economic value.